nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

            └── main.c
   ```

+Freestanding examples share the same build and run way as repository examples.
+You can still use `west build` to work.

+#### Configuration

-All freestanding examples still share the default prj conf of the target board and device.
-Compared with repository example, the board example specific configuration inside examples folder are not available for freestanding examples.
+All freestanding examples still share the default configuration of the target board and device and the full scope example configuration.

-The prj conf list is like
+The default prj.conf list is like

 ```yaml
 1. devices/prj.conf